notexplosive/notexplosive.github.io/pages/cool-people.markdown

 permalink: /cool-people/
 ---

 Welcome to the cool people zone, only cool and chill people below this point.
-These are people that have inspired me through my gamedev career.
+These are people that have inspired me through my life and career.
 I'm putting them all in a list here partly for posterity and also as a prompt for anyone reading this blog to check these people out!

+# People I know

+These are all people I know (to some degree) and think are personally cool people.

-## Indies
+## Indie Gamedevs

 - [andrfw][andrfw]
 - [Ursagames][ursagames]